expo/fyi/splash-screen-hanging.md

 # Stuck on the Splash Screen?

-If you've recently encountered this popup while developing your app, chances are something has gone wrong with the SplashScreen component.
+It can be frustrating to work on your app when you can't even get it to load past the splash screen.
 Here are a couple of possible reasons why you might be seeing this with your app:

 ### 1. SplashScreen.hideAsync() was never called